gordon0907/SoundBridge/README.md

 - **Audio Delay After Toggling AirPods Microphone**: When using AirPods, toggling the microphone in the client may cause a delay in the server's audio output.
 This issue likely occurs due to a shift in the AirPods' output sample rate when the microphone is activated, dropping from 48 kHz to 24 kHz.
-The current workaround is to restart the client to resynchronize the audio stream.
+The current workaround is to restart the client to reset the audio stream delay.

 ## TODO